 • violate the terms and conditions of re-registration at the employment center without a good reason;

-Unemployment benefits will be reduced by 25% for up to one month if:
+The unemployment benefit will be reduced by 25% for up to one month if:

 • you refused without good reason to come to the employment center to receive a job referral;

-• you will find a paid job;
+• you will find paid work;

 • move to another area;

-• you will receive a pension.
+• you will be assigned a pension.

 4. What other benefits do the unemployed receive?